 - Soil Erosion

 - Toxicity and Human Health

-While students are taking courses in the Environmental Science Program, they are able to conduct research project which is part of class assignments.
-In the end of a semester, students have an opportunity to present their projects in the Environmental Science Symposium.
+While taking courses in the Environmental Science Program, students can conduct a research project which is part of class assignments.
+At the end of a semester, students have an opportunity to present their projects at the Environmental Science Symposium.